Databus Logo

 2

-The grievance category determines the first responder — HoD, Finance Office, Hostel Warden, CoE, or Anti-Ragging Committee — automatically.
+The category decides the first responder — HoD, Finance, Hostel Warden, CoE, or Anti-Ragging Committee.

 3